hackforthesea/2020/README.md

 ## Rules

-1. All projects must be released under a [suitable open source license](https://choosealicense.com/)
+1. All projects must be released under a [suitable open source license](https://choosealicense.com/) or under the Creative Commons "Attribution-ShareAlike" license.
 2. You can start as soon as the challenges are published
 3. This is **not** a recruiting event, nor is it an intellectual property grab.